 Creative Commons is one of the best choices for public-domain content, whether you’re looking for photos, audio, or something else.
 The site’s handy search utility allows you to enter a search term in the upper-right corner and filter the results based on Flickr, Fotopedia, Pixabay, Google Images, and a number of other reputable spots for hosting photos.
 You can even search for images that are part of the Met Musem’s public domain collection.

-EveryStockPhoto has an attractive, yet easy-to-navigate interface and displays some of the most popular searches on the left-hand side for easy access.
+EveryStockPhoto has an attractive, easy-to-navigate interface and displays some of the most popular searches on the left-hand side for easy access.
 When you use the built-in search bar, the site compiles images from a wealth of resources and showcases them in a classic thumbnail view or a column view that sorts them.
 Once you click an image, EveryStockPhoto will show you the photographer, the license type, resolution, and a few other tidbits of information.
 Unfortunately, you must register for a free account depending on the image source.

-With more than 16 million media files available for free, Wikimedia is another great tool for finding different kinds of public-domain content.
+With more than 54 million media files available for free, Wikimedia is another great tool for finding different kinds of public-domain content.
 Users curate the elaborate site — uploading, tagging, and categorizing the files — and most of the content is available and can be modified as long as you attribute the original author or licenser.

 Wikimedia features a fairly extensive list of categories, from nature to engineering, and there is even a public domain category to greater filter your results.
 When using the search bar in the upper-right corner, try entering “PD” before your search term to limit the results exclusively to public domain images.
 For instance, try searching “PD Abraham Lincoln” to show only public domain images of the late president.

 Flickr doesn’t just house millions and millions of protected images.
-It is also a great source for finding Creative Commons-licensed material and some that has made its way into the public domain spectrum, as well.
+It is also a great source for finding Creative Commons-licensed material and some that have made its way into the public domain spectrum, as well.
 The site features a wide array of images and the comprehensive search function allows you to sift through images much quicker than the built-in image browser.

 Many images on Flickr are free to use as long as you credit the photographer.
 After typing a term into the search bar, use the drop-down menu on the upper left that says “any license” and select the use you are looking for to sort the images.
 Like the rest of the sites in our roundup, it’s best to avoid any legal trouble by looking at what the original content owner’s restrictions on the image are.
 Some images on Flickr aren’t subject to copyright at all and thereby can be used for anything (including commercial purposes), while others merely require a simple attribution or hyperlink back to the source.
 Be sure to check out the Library of Congress’ photostream, if you happen to be looking for a great collection of historical images.

 Dreamstime has a similar look and feel to Shutterstock, but includes a selection of free photos as well.
 The site does ask for a user sign-in, and there are some photos that require credits to download, but it does have a substantial selection of free images.
 In fact, compared to the other sites in our roundup, Dreamstime has the best variety, given it pulls from Creative Commons and many other websites.
 The search is accurate, too, so long as you keep your search queries broad.
 It also offers a slew of generic categories to browse through, if you’re looking for something less specific.
 Most of the free images also require attribution — and be prepared for the ads to actually buy an image from the stock photography company.

 Unlike waterfalls or puppies, photos of space can be more difficult to capture for the home photographer.
 That said, NASA is the place to go to for all of your cosmic and otherworldly needs.
 The independent agency offers mind-blowing photos it has captured over the years, entirely for free.
 The site also has a number of galleries you can browse if you’re in need of something specific.
 Whether it’s retro shots of Neil Armstrong on the moon, photos that highlight the surface of Mars, or something more recent, NASA probably has you covered.
 And if you’re in need of rocket images or those relating to other spacecraft, check out SpaceX’s Flickr page.